heiglandreas/community-naming/README.md

 ## Install

-Well... thanks to `amazing-aderman` and `brilliant-boggiano` you can include the librasry via
+Well... thanks to `nifty-nils` and `jolly-jordi` you can include the library via

 ```bash
 composer require org_heigl/community-names